4 Ways to Secure your Code to Next Level

 Try to integrate the security tools that your developers are already familiar with.

-While we are making security as simple as it can be, we need to make sure that we practice “defense in depth”.
-The very basic principle of defense in depth is all about making layers of the defensive system by defense tools to minimize the number of loopholes in our application.
+While we are making security as simple as it can be, we need to make sure that we practise “defence in depth”.
+The very basic principle of defence in depth is all about making layers of the defensive system by defence tools to minimize the number of loopholes in our application.

-The very idea behind the defense in depth is that if one security layer fails to stop the attack the next layer will get them and will prevent the system to be breached.
+The very idea behind the defence in depth is that if one security layer fails to stop the attack the next layer will get them and will prevent the system to be breached.